 Drawings have two key subjects, faces and nudes.
 Both start with bare outlines in blue or black crayon, with squiggles now and then as shadows, a collar, or a base.
 The outlines and long noses insist on line, and so does tracing to reinforce an edge in place of modeling in three dimensions.
 The nudes, often bending over or face down, add a sense of motion.
 (Freudians may enjoy a photograph of Akhmatova, although clothed, on a coach.)
 Both series leave the person behind a mask.

-When Modigliani looks at another culture, he always finds another mask—whether at the Commedia dell'Arte in the present or in Egypt, West Africa, Tibet, and Thailand in the distant past.
+When Modigliani looks at another culture, he always finds another mask—whether at the Commedia dell'Arte in the present or in Egyptian art, West Africa, Tibet, and Thailand in the distant past.
 Ancient Greece supplies the idea of a caryatid, or kneeling figure supporting a column.
 Yet the caryatids here quote practically anything that Modigliani saw.
 Even the change from Greece's kneeling women to a mix of genders attests to ambiguity and eclecticism.
 Where Picasso looked to African art for "the primitive," he goes out of his way to deny a single human essence.
 Even if he found one, it would lie behind the mask.

 One could argue instead that he mixes and matches out of a Jungian belief in universals.
 Yet he took to Nietzsche, the author of Twilight of the Idols, and he offers little to worship.
 He also embraces change.
 His sculpture has hints of ruins where the museums he loved had only boasts of perfection.
 The show comes alive in three walls just for faces and long noses, and then the drawings come alive in sculpture, with an obvious debt to Constantin Brancusi.
 Together, they add up to an art of theme and variations.
 What looks static at first will not sit still.